binhcn/tech-bank/spring.md

 Scoped Proxy
-- is a technique to create Spring-generated proxy object of short-lived bean
+- is a technique to inject short-lived bean into a long-lived bean in order to fetch short-lived bean lazily at runtime
-- Then, Spring will inject proxy object into the long-lived bean instead of short-lived bean in order to fetch short-lived bean lazily at runtime
+- it will create Spring-generated proxy object of short-lived bean.
+Then, Spring will inject proxy object into the long-lived bean instead of short-lived bean
 - There is a BeanFactory inside proxy object cglib, it will check whether the target bean is prototype and if yes, return new bean